khaleedgt/Pizza-Sales-/README.md

 The amount of pizzas sold is 49574.

 ### 4. How many orders were made?
+To find the total number of orders, we count the distinct order_id values, ensuring each order is only counted once.
 ````sql
 SELECT COUNT(DISTINCT order_id) AS total_orders
 FROM pizza_sales;